-ANNEX 3 (WRC-07)
+ANNEX 3 (WRC-19)

-Limits applicable to submissions received under Article 6 or Article 715
+Limits applicable to submissions received under Article 6 or Article 7 MOD 15

 Under assumed free-space propagation conditions, the power flux-density (space-to-Earth) of a proposed new allotment or assignment produced on any portion of the surface of the Earth shall not exceed:

-– −127.5 dB(W/(m2 · MHz)) in the 4 500-4 800 MHz band; and
+– −131.4* dB(W/(m2 · MHz)) in the 4 500-4 800 MHz frequency band; and

-– −114.0 dB(W/(m2 · MHz)) in the 10.70-10.95 GHz and 11.20-11.45 GHz bands.
+– −118.4* dB(W/(m2 · MHz)) in the 10.70-10.95 GHz and 11.20-11.45 GHz frequency bands.

 Under assumed free-space propagation conditions, the power flux-density (Earth-to-space) of a proposed new allotment or assignment shall not exceed:

-– −140.0 dB(W/(m2 · MHz)) towards any location in the geostationary-satellite orbit located more than 10° from the proposed orbital position in the 6 725-7 025 MHz band, and
+– −140.0** dB(W/(m2 · MHz)) towards any location in the geostationary-satellite orbit located more than 7° from the proposed orbital position in the 6 725-7 025 MHz frequency band, and

+– −133.0** dB(W/(m2 · MHz)) towards any location in the geostationary-satellite orbit located more than 6° from the proposed orbital position in the 12.75-13.25 GHz frequency band.

+*NOTE – These are consequential changes to the proposed reduction of the coordination arc from 10° to 7° in the 4 GHz frequency bands and from 9° to 6° in the 10/11 GHz frequency bands.
+Should other sizes of the coordination arc be considered by WRC-19, the power flux-densities should be amended according to the equation: pfdnew = pfdcurrent - 25 ∙ log (current coordination arc / new coordination arc).

+**NOTE- Different from downlink where there is an assumption on antenna discrimination towards the GSO arc (outside the coordination arc): 32/29-25logϕ, on the uplink there is no assumption of receiving antenna discrimination towards the interfering uplink earth station (i.e. co-coverage and no geographical separation gain).
+Consequently, to keep the uplink interference level the same in the case the size of the coordination arc is changed, the pfd produced at the GSO arc should remain unchanged.

-– −133.0 dB(W/(m2 · MHz)) towards any location in the geostationary-satellite orbit located more than 9° from the proposed orbital position in the 12.75-13.25 GHz band.Reasons: The proposed changes will remove some unnecessary coordination and facilitate coordination of submissions of new networks and also ease access of administrations to the frequency bands of RR Appendix 30B while assuring unchanged levels of protection of other RR Appendix 30B satellite networks outside the coordination arc.
+Reasons: The proposed changes will remove some unnecessary coordination and facilitate coordination of submissions of new networks and also ease access of administrations to the frequency bands of RR Appendix 30B while assuring unchanged levels of protection of other RR Appendix 30B satellite networks outside the coordination arc.

 MOD EUR/16A19A6/2